auth0/Auth0.swift/README.md

 #### ID Token validation

-Auth0.swift automatically [validates](https://auth0.com/docs/security/tokens/id-tokens/validate-id-tokens) the ID Token obtained from Web Auth login, following the [Opend ID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html).
+Auth0.swift automatically [validates](https://auth0.com/docs/security/tokens/id-tokens/validate-id-tokens) the ID Token obtained from Web Auth login, following the [OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html).
 This ensures the contents of the ID Token have not been tampered with and can be safely used.

 ##### Custom Domains